Yezersky/ReOS/README.md

-thor-os
+ReOS based on thor-os
 =======

-Thor is a minimalistic operating system created for learning reasons.
+ReOS based on thor-os is a minimalistic operating system created for learning reasons.

 It is currently a 64bit OS written in assembly and C++.

+It supports simple graphics operation.

 ## Build ##